-You can’t have quality time if you’ve got your heads buried in your phones, video games, or laptops.
-You can certainly enjoy those things with one another, but commit to spending some time together screen-free as well.
-If you’re out to lunch, make a no-screen policy so that you can actively listen to one another.
+You can’t have quality time if you’ve got your head buried in your phones, video games, or laptops.
+You can certainly enjoy those things with one another but commit to spending some time together screen-free as well.

 Fidelity is a no-brainer in a romantic relationship.
 Fidelity isn’t the only way to show loyalty, though.
 In all your relationships, be sure to shut down gossip and stand up for loved ones even if they can’t stand up for themselves.

 66. Be the Person They Can Count On